YHYHYHYHYHY/yhyhyhyhyhy.github.io/_pages/about.md

 My current work is concentrated on enhancing Kubernetes HPA (Horizontal Pod Autoscaling) through a proactive autoscaling approach.
 This include building an effective, accurate and efficient AI model for workload forecasting, together with the recommandation of optimal number of pods given predicted workload data.

-If you share an interest in this topic, I welcome you to reach out for potential collaboration opportunities.
+If you're interested in these topics, feel free to reach out so we can explore potential collaboration opportunities.

 Email: cs_22_yhy@sjtu.edu.cn